+“Say goodnight to Auntie Monique."
+I say, as I'm getting my son, a toddler at the time, ready to go to bed.
 “Goodnight cake” he responds, looking right past her, actually right through her, to what’s left of the carrot cake sitting on the counter.

-Given that a typical piece of restaurant carrot cake has 29 Weight Watchers Smart Points and I'm only allotted 23 for an entire day, but I really want, no.... actually NEED carrot cake, what's a girl to do?
-Well, she makes this cake at only 11 Weight Watchers Smart points per slice!
+You know it's going to be a rough week when more than your entire day's worth of WW points is used up on ONE piece of carrot cake.
+If this sounds at all familiar then you need this Weight Watchers Carrot Cake!
+Given that a typical piece of restaurant carrot cake has 29 points on the blue plan and I'm only allotted 23 for an entire day, but I really want, no.... actually NEED carrot cake, what's a girl to do?
+Well, she makes this cake at only 11 WW point (on blue) per slice.

 💭 Is Carrot Cake Healthy?

 The answer is yes and no. Not all carrot cake is created equal, nor are they all healthy.